How Much Does a Chatbot Cost – Can New Models Reduce Enterprise Risk?

 The cost involved with taking repeat calls or lowered NPS is simply not worth the amount saved on the few interactions the bot is able to handle independently.

-This cost-value analysis is being studied by CX and customer service departments in call centers around the world.
+This cost benefit analysis of chatbots is being studied by CX and customer service departments in call centers around the world.

 What is the optimal model to use when adopting chatbot technologies that will ensure minimal financial risk?